Losant/losant-docs/docs/workflows/logic/mutate.md

 ### The Set Rule

 The set rule allows the setting of a value at a defined [payload path](/workflows/accessing-payload-data/#payload-paths).
 There are two configuration properties: the value template and the destination path.
-The value template takes a [string template](/workflows/accessing-payload-data/#string-templates), and so can reference other payload values if needed.
+The value template by default takes a [string template](/workflows/accessing-payload-data/#string-templates), and so can reference other payload values if needed.
 The destination path field is a [payload path](/workflows/accessing-payload-data/#payload-paths), which defines where the new value should be placed on the payload.
+The value template field can also take a [JSON template](/workflows/accessing-payload-data/#json-templates) if the `Treat value as JSON` checkbox is checked - in which case the value is expected to render to valid json, which will then be parsed and placed on the workflow payload.
+This is an easy way to get numbers or booleans onto the workflow payload.

 ![Mutate Node Set Rule](/images/workflows/logic/mutate-node-set-rule.png "Mutate Node Set Rule")